zio/zio/docs/howto/migrate/migration-guide.md

 ZIO Streams 2.x, does not include any significant API changes.
 Almost the same code we have for ZIO Stream 1.x, this will continue working and doesn't break our code.
 So we don't need to relearn any APIs.
 So we have maintained a quite good source compatibility, but have to forget some API elements.

-So far, before ZIO 2.0, the ZIO Stream has included three main abstractions:
+So far, before ZIO 2.0, ZIO Stream has included three main abstractions:
 1. **`ZStream`** — represents the source of elements
 2. **`ZSink`** — represents consumers of elements that can be composed together to create composite consumers
 3. **`ZTransducer`** — represents generalized stateful and effectful stream processing